Windigo (film)

+Windigo is a Canadian dramatic film directed by Robert Morin and released in 1994.
+The screenplay was based, in part, on Joseph Conrad's novel Heart of Darkness.

+Plot

-Windigo is a Canadian drama film, directed by Robert Morin and released in 1994.
-Partially based on Joseph Conrad's novel Heart of Darkness, the film centres on a First Nations group in rural northern Quebec who have declared independence from Canada, and a journalist from Montreal who travels to their territory to cover the story.
+The film centres on a First Nations group in rural northern Quebec who have declared independence from Canada, and a journalist from Montreal who travels to their territory to cover the story.

+Cast

 The cast includes Donald Morin, Guy Nadon, Yvon Leroux, Richard Kistabish and Serge Houde.

+Release and reception

 The film premiered at the 1994 Toronto International Film Festival, where it received an honorable mention from the jury for the Best Canadian Film award.
-It went into commercial release in November 1994.
+It was commercially released in November 1994.

 The film was one of six finalists for the Rendez-vous du cinéma québécois's Prix L.-E. Ouimet-Molson in 1995.